-What kind of error do you see when you try to access your Oracle-based data source
+What kind of error do you see when you try to access your Oracle-based datasource

-- An Invalid Oracle URL is specified - "DSRA0080E: An exception was received by the Data Store Adapter.
-See original exception message: ORA-00600" when connecting to or using an Oracle data source. - "DSRA8100E: Unable to get a {0} from the DataSource.
-Explanation: See the linkedException for more information." - An "Error while trying to retrieve text for error" message occurs when connecting to an Oracle data source. - A java.lang.UnsatisfiedLinkError occurs when connecting to an Oracle data source. - The exception java.lang.NullPointerException or an "internal error: oracle.jdbc.oci8.OCIEnv" occurs when connecting to an Oracle data source. - WSVR0016W: Classpath entry, \${ORACLE_JDBC_DRIVER_PATH}/classes12.zip, in Resource, Oracle JDBC Thin Driver, located at cells/BaseApplicationServerCell/nodes/wasrtp/resources.xml has an invalid variable.
+- "DSRA8100E: Unable to get a {0} from the DataSource.
+Explanation: See the linkedException for more information." - Invalid Oracle URL specified - "DSRA0080E: An exception was received by the Data Store Adapter.
+See original exception message: ORA-00600" when connecting to or using an Oracle data source. - "Error while trying to retrieve text for error" error when connecting to an Oracle data source. - java.lang.UnsatisfiedLinkError connecting to an Oracle data source. - java.lang.NullPointerException or "internal error: oracle.jdbc.oci8.OCIEnv" connecting to an Oracle data source. - WSVR0016W: Classpath entry, \${ORACLE_JDBC_DRIVER_PATH}/classes12.zip, in Resource, Oracle JDBC Thin Driver, located at cells/BaseApplicationServerCell/nodes/wasrtp/resources.xml has an invalid variable.